What Type of Conduct is Prohibited in Montana?

 Montana employers must abide by the Civil Rights Act of 1963 and the Equal Pay Act, both of which prohibit discrimination on the basis of gender.
-Accordingly, employers may not take sex into account when they determine pay, hire new workers, or promote within the company.
-They are also required to make sure that the working environment is neither hostile to a specific gender nor overtly sexual.
+Therefore, employers may not take sex into account when they determine pay, hire new workers, or promote within the company.
+They are also required to make sure that the working environment is neither hostile to a certain gender nor overtly sexual.

 What Must be Proven in a Discrimination Claim?

-The Equal Pay Act allows discrimination to be proven if it can be shown that both men and women work for the same employer doing the same tasks, and yet are paid differently.
-Employers in Butte will also be held liable in a discrimination claim if their hiring and promotion policies favor one gender, or if the they take retaliatory action against a worker who files a complaint against their employer.
+The Equal Pay Act allows discrimination to be shown if it can be shown that both men and women work for the same employer doing the same tasks, and yet are paid differently.
+Employers in Butte may also be held liable in a discrimination claim if their hiring and promotion policies favor one gender, or if the they take retaliatory action against a worker who files a complaint against their employer.

 When is Sexual Harassment Prohibited?